 - Check it is a weed and not a native.
 Get expert advice to make sure you are not removing a native by mistake. - Make sure removal is the best option.
 Some areas with weeds such as beaches, dunes, rivers and creeks may be best left alone.
-These areas are especially prone to erosion, are very important animal habitats, and may contain Aboriginal heritage sites.
-You need to contact your local weeds officer (local council or Department of Primary Industries, Parks, Water and Environment) for advice.

-- Get permission before removing weeds on bushland or coastal reserves or land you do not own.
-You need to gain permission from the local land manager before commencing any work.
-This can be farmers, local council, Parks and Wildlife Service or Crown Land Services.
-Contact your local Landcare, Bushcare or Coastcare facilitator if in doubt. - Plan your weed removal.
-Gradual removal ensures native habitat is not lost, new bare areas are not created for more weeds to colonise and erosion is not caused.
-Gradual removal also allows native species to adapt to the changes, rather than being forced to move.
+These areas are prone to erosion, can be important animal habitats, and may contain Aboriginal heritage sites.
+Contact your local weeds officer (local council or DPIPWE) for advice. - Get permission before removing weeds on bushland or coastal reserves or land you do not own.
+Check with landowners first; farmers, local council, Parks and Wildlife Service or Crown Land Services. - Plan your weed removal.
+Gradual removal ensures native habitat is not lost (and allows native fauna species to adapt), new bare areas are not created for more weeds to colonise and erosion is avoided.
 Plan weed removal and revegetation simultaneously.
 In agricultural situations replant with desired species. - Minimise disturbance.
-Remove isolated weeds in areas of good bush and agricultural land first, rather than tackling a dense infestation: - 1.
-Hand-pull plants from moist soil or after rain. - 2.
+Remove isolated weeds in areas of good bush and agricultural land before tackling a dense infestation: - 1.
+Hand-pull seedlings from moist soil or after rain. - 2.
 Fill in holes with soil and pack down firmly. - 3.
 Cut and paint stems rather than pulling out large plants. - 4.
 Don't pull or rip down climbers from trees as damage can occur to native or non-invasive species. - Replace with natives.
-Plant local provenance species.
-This means plants that are grown from local genetic stock.
-Check that the nursery you are dealing with stocks native plants that have been propagated from locally collected seed.
+Check that your local nursery you are dealing with stocks native plants that have been propagated from locally collected seed.